-Some of our customers operate in industries that experience significant fluctuations in demand based on economic conditions, oil and gas prices and other factors beyond our control.
-Some of our customers generate a portion of their revenues through exporting goods to the United States.
-If the ability of our customers to export their products to the United States is reduced, due to cross border trade constraints, the demand for our products could decline, which could have a material adverse effect on our business, financial conditions, results of operations and cash flows.
+Some of our customers operate in industries that experience significant fluctuations in demand based on economic conditions and factors beyond our control.
+Some of our Canadian customers generate a portion of their revenues through exporting goods to the United States.
+If the ability of our Canadian customers to export their products to the United States is reduced, due to cross border trade constraints, the demand for our products could decline, which could have a material adverse effect on our business, financial conditions, results of operations and cash flows.
 In addition, a strengthening in the Canadian dollar relative to the U.S. dollar can adversely affect the competitiveness of these customers.
-The Canadian dollar appreciated relative to the U.S. dollar by approximately 2% in 2020 and appreciated 5% in 2019 and depreciated by approximately 8% in 2018 relative to the year prior.
+The Canadian dollar appreciated relative to the U.S. dollar by more than 2% in 2023 and depreciated 6% in 2022 and appreciated by approximately 1% in 2021 relative to the year prior.